10 Apr Got Stinky Feet? We Can Help!

-- Wear socks, wear the right socks and change them daily!
-Avoid nylon socks and go for the organic fibres like cotton, wool and bamboo that wick the moisture way from the skin = dry, cool feet.
-There are socks out there with silver/copper impregnated fibers that also boast antibacterial properties.
+- Wear socks, wear the right socks, and change them daily!
+Avoid nylon socks and go for organic fibres like cotton, wool, and bamboo that wick the moisture away from the skin = dry, cool feet.
+There are socks out there with silver/copper-impregnated fibers that also boast antibacterial properties.
 We like bamboo.

 - Before washing, turn socks inside out to shed dead skin flakes.

 - Don’t wear the same pair of shoes two days in a row.
 Let them air and dry out in the sunshine.
-Wipe out your shoes, or use anti-bacteria powders and sprays.
-It’s time to remind any bacteria that have set up shop its time to leave.
+Wipe out your shoes, or use anti-bacterial powders and sprays.
+It’s time to remind any bacteria that have set up shop it’s time to leave.

 - As long as floors are clean, go around barefoot and let those feet breathe.